 This brush is effortless and easy to love.
 It lays down color in a controlled manner.
 In terms of intensity application, it’s stronger than gray squirrel as good as some of my goat brushes, but horse still beats it hands down if i want COLOR! immediately.
 Layering will be required to get opaque color as one pass across the lid with the GS-2 will lay down a wash, like a tint, that may be too sheer for some people’s taste.
 If you want sheer, swipe.
 If you want more opaque color, pat.
 Of course this is also going to heavily depend on your eye shadow’s formulation.

-I like to load up the brush by sliding the head across the pan surface at a 60 degree-ish angle and rocking it from side to side in a rolling type action.
+I like to load up the brush by sliding the head across the pan surface at a 60 degree-ish angle a couple times and rocking it from side to side in a rolling type action.
 These combination of motions load up the belly of the brush with product so i rarely have to dip into a color more than twice to apply color to both eyes.

 When I want to work quickly, I’ll use the wide, main face of the brush.
 I’ll use the tip for smoking shadow on my lash lines and for placing color precisely in the crease.
 Blending is effortless.
 Wipe it side to side like the wipers on car windows, or use it with circular motions, or a little of both at the same time.
 It’s your choice.
 Using the GS-2 is a total no brainer, as long as you dont mash it too hard into your skin (that’ll just wipe the color away) or use it with a product that is chalk masquerading as eye shadow.
 The hairs will do all the diffusion work for you.

 My eye looks normally aren’t that complicated so i can use this one brush for a whole look.
 To refresh it, I just swipe it a few times on a microfiber cloth and it’ll be ready to use with another color.
-Deep cleaning is something i rarely do because powder slides right off -unless i use fucking Sugarpill shadows or glitter bombs which are impossible to completely remove without solvent cleaning action.
+Deep cleaning is something i rarely do because powder slides right off -unless i use pigmented-as-fuck Sugarpill shadows or glitter bombs which are impossible to completely remove without solvent cleaning action.
 Anyways, the CS hairs don’t splay, puff-out or behave erratically after washing or more vigorous use even if i don’t groom.
 The brush head just dries back into the proper shape so post wash maintenance is kept to a minimum!
 Now why can’t some of my other eye brushes learn … The only time the G-2 gets frizzy is if it rubs against other brush heads, but that hardly counts.
 I have yet to find a brush that doesn’t do that that isn’t made from synthetic bristles.

 This would world great for all eye shapes (my opinion).
 It’s a little smaller than what i would consider medium sized for eye brushes.
 Now if you have been blessed with huge eyes and lids that have zipcodes of their own, this might be too small to act as a lay down and blending brush (the G-S1 (3,500 yen) will be a better fit for you, see later in the review) but it still serves as a really good precision tool for work that you would normally do with a pencil brush or smudger.